The following English language content is for information purposes only. The legally binding content can be found on the corresponding German website.

 The central tenet of Cognitive Science is that the human mind is essentially an information processing system.
 In order to understand human thinking, cognitive scientists try to to understand the various ways that minds process information to produce intelligent behavior.
 In order to build models of human cognition they carefully describe human behavior using methods from experimental psychology but they also use tools from computer science to formally describe the underlying information processing.
-Cognitive psychology and artificial intelligence form the core of the Cognitive Science curriculum at TU Darmstadt.
+Cognitive psychology and artificial intelligence form the core of the Cognitive Science curriculum at Technical University of Darmstadt.
 They are supplemented by introductory courses to neuroscience, linguistics, and philosophy.